 The best way to cook broccolini on the stove – enjoy a flavorful charred outside, perfect texture and vibrant green color.

 Go straight to the Recipe Card or

 Read on for step-by-step pictures, video demo and relevant tips (2 mins)

-This is a really easy to execute recipe for preparing broccolini in a pan, on the stove, in no time at all and can easily become your favorite way to cook the veggie.
+This is a really easy to execute recipe for preparing broccolini in a pan, on the stove, in no time at all and can easily become your favorite way to cook baby broccoli as a side dish.

 We use a technique known as steam frying – both the resulting texture and the flavor surpass what you’d get if blanching then sauteing, steaming or roasting (which is our least favorite way to address the delicate broccolini as it dries it out too much).
 We eat broccolini once a week, faithfully, and always rely on this fabulous method for a perfectly cooked, delicious bright green vegetable.

 Ingredients You Will Need

 - Broccolini.
 This recipe is for a couple of bunches broccolini (about a pound), with some of the stems trimmed (only the thicker, longer bits).
 If you choose to keep the entire stalks, add a tad bit more olive oil and water than specified to accomodate them.
 The flowers and leaves are edible so go ahead and cook them too.

 - Extra virgin olive oil.
 Because this broccolini preparation is so simple and so little fat is needed extra virgin oil is just the source of flavor to coat the tender florets with.

 - Garlic cloves.
 Minced, add it to taste.
 We tend to be generous in its use for this dish.

 - Seasonings & water.
 Besides salt and pepper you can flavor the garlic broccolini with a sprinkling of red pepper flakes or a couple of Parmesan cheese shavings.
 You need about 1/4 cup of water to steam the broccolini, maybe an extra tablespoon, depending on how hot the skillet.

-- Deep non-stick pan or skillet.
+- Deep non-stick pan or large skillet.
 The broccolini does become smaller as it loses water content while seared, but in the beginning you need a suitably sized skillet to accomodate the bulk of the florets.